ArkProjectNFTs/ark-project/crates/ark-metadata/README.md

 ## Dependencies

-- `ReqwestClient`: Used for making HTTP requests, crucial for fetching metadata from URIs.
+- `RequestClient`: Used for making HTTP requests, crucial for fetching metadata from URIs.

 ## Testing